About OGSIVEO

 What is OGSIVEO?

-OGSIVEO is the first and only FDA-approved treatment for adults with progressing desmoid tumors who require a medicine by mouth or injection (systemic therapy).
+Help treat your desmoid tumor with the first and only FDA-approved treatment that can help get progressing desmoid tumors under control for adults who require a medicine by mouth or injection (systemic therapy).
 It is not known if OGSIVEO is safe and effective in children.1

 Actor portrayal.
 Individual results may vary.

-• The trial compared OGSIVEO to placebo (a pill with no active medicine) in 142 adults
+The trial compared OGSIVEO to placebo (a pill with no active medicine) in 142 adults.
+70 people received OGSIVEO, and 72 people received placebo.

 In the clinical trial, OGSIVEO reduced the chance of a participant’s disease getting worse during the study by 71% compared with a placebo.